cckuailong/awesome-gpt-security/CONTRIBUTING.md

 - want to try something else: Submit a pull request
 - don't know what to do: Submit a pull request or open an issue, let us know what's going on.

-`awesome-web-security` is a hand-crafted list for high-quality information about web security and its resources.
-It would be nice if it is related or compatible with web security in some way.
+`awesome-gpt-security` is a curated list of awesome security tools, experimental case or other interesting things with LLM or GPT.
 But if it's awesome, let's us know why and you're on!

 - Each item should be limited to one link, no duplicates, no redirection (careful with `http` vs `https`!)
 - The link should be the name of the slide or project or website